 About

-I turn fragments of scavenged objects into densely layered sculptures that respond to transformation and growth, as well as competing desires for connection and protection.
+I turn fragments of deconstructed found objects into excessively layered and intricately textured sculptures and installations that connect to histories and transformations, and often display competing instincts for protection and connection.

-My work emerges from a soup of materials and objects that make up the background texture of ordinary domestic American lives.
-I sift through curbside "free" piles, thrift stores, and bags of random stuff from friends to find once-sentimental things that relate to childhood play and comfort; tradition and celebration; heirlooms and legacy.
-Mass-produced holiday ornaments, outdated china sets, tins full of buttons, mothballed afghans, artificial flower arrangements, out-grown stuffed animals, and hand-knit sweaters become my raw materials.
+From curbside "free" piles, thrift stores, and bags of random stuff from friends, I separate out once-sentimental, but now unwanted things that relate to childhood play and comfort; tradition and celebration; heirlooms and legacy.
+Things like mass-produced holiday ornaments, outdated china sets, tins full of buttons, mothballed afghans, artificial flower arrangements, out-grown stuffed animals, and hand-knit sweaters are reclaimed to become my raw materials.

 As I build the forms, I create malleability within them so that I may shift them and change them continuously throughout.
-This creates density and drives new growth and “decay” patterns within the work as I respond to the changes in positioning by adding, subtracting and intuitively reshaping the work into fluid, painterly configurations.
-Often the sculpture is restrained or overgrown and entangled in itself.
-Some spill forth saccharin viscera, even as they sprout shoots of new growth.
-In this world, it’s a thin line between a dream and a nightmare, and an embrace and a trap.
+I respond to the ongoing changes in positioning by adding, subtracting and intuitively reshaping the work into fluid configurations that respond to nuanced relationships between the material world and internal, human, experiences.